 What can stored DNA samples be used for?

-The stored DNA can be used for a variety of purposes.
-For example it can be used to identify mutations responsible for inherited diseases that are either already known about in the breed or ones that might appear in the future.
-In such cases the ability to refer to the DNA of relatives who may no longer be alive is a valuable resource.
-Stored DNA can also be used for general breed studies such as estimating the genetic diversity of the breed or the frequency of genetic mutations in the general Bearded Collie population such as was carried out in the recent CEA study.
+The stored DNA serves multiple valuable purposes.
+It can be used to identify mutations responsible for inherited diseases, whether these conditions are already known in the breed or may emerge in the future.
+In genetic studies, the ability to reference the DNA of relatives who are no longer alive is an invaluable resource.
+Furthermore, stored DNA enables broader general breed studies, such as estimating the breed's overall genetic diversity or determining the frequency of specific genetic mutations within the Bearded Collie population, as demonstrated by the recent CEA study.

 How can the DNA sample be collected?

-DNA can be collected by means of the use of a buccal (cheek) swab.
-The instructions available with the swabs should be closely adhered to provide an adequate high-quality sample.
-If your dog is having a blood sample taken by the vet for some other purpose, it is ethically acceptable to request a further small amount of blood to be drawn for this purpose.
+DNA is most often collected using a buccal (cheek) swab.
+The instructions provided with the swabs must be closely adhered to in order to yield a sufficient, high-quality sample.
+Alternatively, if your dog is scheduled to have a blood sample taken by the veterinarian for another purpose, it is considered ethically acceptable to request that a further small amount of blood be drawn concurrently for the DNA bank.

 What information is required?